Talento90/node-project-struct/README.md

 # node auth

-A simple api with jwt authentication.
+* A simple rest api with jwt authentication.
+* No views support.

 #install
 * npm install